groupdocs-redaction/GroupDocs.Redaction-for-.NET/Docs/content/redaction/net/developer-guide/advanced-usage/extend-supported-extensions-list.md

 settings.ExtensionFilter = settings.ExtensionFilter + ",.dump";
 using (Redactor redactor = new Redactor(@"C:\sample.dump"))
 {
-   // Here we can use document instance to perform redactions }
+   // Here we can use the document instance to perform redactions }
 ```